Metric Relationship Tree

 Propose

-Each discovered element is presented for review with the SQL logic, data types, and suggested relationships clearly shown.
+Each discovered element is presented for review with the calculation logic, data types, and suggested relationships clearly shown.

 4